jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     })(window.Coresight);
     ```

 1. Before going any further with implementation, let's get the initial presentation layer done.
 First, we will create an HTML file in the same directory as our JavaScript file and name it `sym-simplevalue-template.html`.
+The naming convention here is sym-SYMBOL_TYPE_NAME-template.html.
+This is the default name that the symbol framework will look for if the template is not specified in the symbol definition.
 Add the following to the HTML file.
 This is just placeholder text until we write the actual presentation layer code.

     ```html
     <div style="background: red">